Last Updated on 30/06/2022 by richard

 Bacon mash and cabbage has always been the meal of choice for “a taste of home” for people of Irish descent.
 This is the most popular meal on St Patrick’s day in Ireland.

 Both of my wife’s parents are Irish so I have a lot of experience with bacon and cabbage.

 This recipe closely resembles my mother-in-law’s, except she would only boil the bacon with no roasting.

 She would also save the water the cabbage was cooked in for my father-in-law to drink.
 He believed that “Mammy’s cabbage water” was good for his health.
 Perhaps it was?

 Modern research shows the water to be rich in vitamins and deoxidants, good for the immune system and hangovers.

 He did enjoy a pint of Guinness or three, so I can see why he liked it!

 The mother-in-law would never have allowed it but I like this meal with the parsley or “Shamrock” sauce as it is sometimes called.

-Make sure you use the saved cooking water from the bacon.
+- Make sure you use the saved cooking water from the bacon for the sauce.
 It makes all the difference!